 THE REAL MESSAGE BEHIND OLIVER TWIST

 Junior Secondary School, I found the complete edition in the school library and more things were revealed; Rose Maylie was Oliver's aunt- sister of Oliver's mother Agnes who had had a relationship with Monk's father, Edwin Leeford; who unfortunately was still married, hence the cause of the chain of events.
-Monks wanted to ruin Oliver however means possible and take hold of the money allocated to him.
-And it turned out Oliver wasn't only Monks and his mother's intended victim, their hatred for Agnes Fleming- Oliver's mother- was so great that Rose, her younger sister, was to be ruined as well but divine intervention in the shape of Mrs. Maylie prevented it and Oliver was taken under their wing, to Monks' great fury and then Mr. Brownlow- after getting valuable information from Bill Sikes' mistress- Nancy, pierced the pieces together.
-In the end, Rose got married and Oliver lived happy and free with Mr. Brownlow.
+Monks wanted to ruin Oliver as much as possible and take hold of the money allocated to him.
+And it turned out Oliver wasn't only Monks and his mother's intended victim, their hatred for Agnes Fleming- Oliver's mother- was so great that Rose, her younger sister, was to be ruined as well but divine intervention in the shape of Mrs Maylie prevented it and Oliver was taken under their wing, to Monks' great fury and then Mr Brownlow- after getting valuable information from Bill Sikes' mistress- Nancy, pierced the pieces together.
+In the end, Rose got married and Oliver lived happily and free with Mr. Brownlow.

-There's been many adaptations of this story but the only one that stayed true to the book was the 1985 T.V series starring Ben Rodska as Oliver Twist and Lysette Anthony as Rose Maylie (This actress played Florence Dombey in an adaptation of one of Dickens' other books- Dombey and Son).
+There have been many adaptations of this story but the only one that stayed true to the book was the 1985 TV series starring Ben Rodska as Oliver Twist and Lysette Anthony as Rose Maylie (This actress played Florence Dombey in an adaptation of one of Dickens' other books- Dombey and Son).

 But I'm still digressing... what is the message behind Oliver Twist?

 However, look at another character, Nancy.
 Nancy was influenced by her environment and the people in it, Fagin especially.
-She was trained by Fagin to be a thief when she was child, as a young woman she's a prostitute and living with Bill Sikes- a robber and a sociopath.
+She was trained by Fagin to be a thief when she was a child, as a young woman she's a prostitute and living with Bill Sikes- a robber and a sociopath.
 Is Nancy evil?
 Okay, unlike Oliver she succumbed to crime at an early age but I wouldn't call her evil.
-She's rough in speech but from the start is protective of Oliver even after she helped Fagin abduct him (Sikes made her to); she stopped Fagin from beating him and stood up to Bill, telling him to keep the dog away from Oliver.
+She's rough in speech but from the start is protective of Oliver even after she helps Fagin abduct him (Sikes made her); she stops Fagin from beating him and stands up to Bill, telling him to keep the dog away from Oliver.
 Oliver's gentle face is usually regarded with pity or scorn, Nancy was clearly moved by Oliver's innocence and didn't want it corrupted by Fagin.
-There's a scene in the book where she drunkenly tells Fagin that she couldn't bear to look at Oliver's face, she does not speak with repulsion, Oliver is clearly someone she wished she was and it further reminded her what she was.
-This led her to see Rose and tell her what she overhead between Fagin and Monks and Fagin; a heroic act that cost her her life.
+There's a scene in the book where she drunkenly tells Fagin that she can't bear to look at Oliver's face, she does not speak with repulsion, Oliver is clearly someone she wishes she was and it further reminds her what she was.
+This led her to see Rose and tell her what she had overhead between Fagin and Monks and Fagin; a heroic act that cost her her life.
 Nancy had a chance to have a new life but she turned it down, feeling she was so deep in crime already that she was beyond redemption... which wasn't true.

 Dickens talked a lot about the workhouse and how the paupers there are treated, they are made to work and fed very little- begging on the street is punishable by imprisonment.
 He was talking, or rather condemning Britain's Poor Law of the time.
-In the book, Mr. Bumble scathingly said Oliver and the other paupers were ungrateful and it was made to look as if the paupers were granted a huge favor.
+In the book, Mr Bumble scathingly says Oliver and the other paupers were ungrateful and it was made to look as if the paupers were granted a huge favour.
 In the 1985 adaptation, Harry Maylie commented, 'May God forgive parliament for that wretched Poor Law'.
-Just by asking for more, Oliver was flogged and locked away, five pounds offered to anyone who would make him an apprentice.
-No doubt, that was what went on during the era of the Poor Law, the funds allocated to the upkeep were misappropriated, the conditions so inhumane and, like described in the book, many of the workhouse inmates died.
+Just by asking for more, Oliver was flogged and locked away, and five pounds offered to anyone who would make him an apprentice.
+No doubt, that was what went on during the era of the Poor Law, the funds allocated to the upkeep were misappropriated, the conditions so inhumane and, as described in the book, many of the workhouse inmates died.

-There is a lot to learn from Oliver Twist, and more about the character that meets the casual eye.
-I no longer see it as a rags to riches story, more like an example of social criticism.
-It's a must read to the uninitiated.
+There is a lot to learn from Oliver Twist and more about the character that meets the casual eye.
+I no longer see it as a rags-to-riches story, more like an example of social criticism.
+It's a must-read for the uninitiated.

 Let the tears which fell, and the broken words which were exchanged in the long close embrace between the orphans, be sacred.
 A father, sister, and mother, were gained, and lost, in that one moment.
 Joy and grief were mingled in the cup; but there were no bitter tears: for even grief arose so softened, and clothed in such sweet and tender recollections, that it became a solemn pleasure, and lost all character of pain.